KLYSHEV LUCBAN KLYSHEVICH(1909-1991)

-Klyshev Lucban Klishevich was born on March 14, 1909 in village number 12 Chingirlau district of the Ural region.
-Due to the lack of school in the village, he began to study almost as a teenager and at the age of 20 he graduated from Junior high school in the district center of Chilik.
-In 1929 the permit Aktobe’s OKRONO Klyshev Lucban arrived in Kyzyl-Orda and in spite of lower secondary education, passed the entrance examination and entered the Institute of education.
-After graduation, in 1932 he entered Alma-Ata at the faculty of natural geography of the Abay Kazakh pedagogical Institute and in 1935 he was sent as a teacher to Balkhashstroy, and from there on the ticket of the the Central Committee of the Leninist Communist youth Union he came to Almaty and started working at the Kazakh Branch of the USSR Academy of Sciences, the younger scientific employee of the Botanical garden.
-To work in the field of chemistry of plants, without departing from the main activity, Klyshev L.K. was held a large workshop on the physiology and biochemistry of plants in the University and has mastered the General methods of research.
+Lucban Klyshev was born on March 14, 1909 in the Village #12, Chingirlau district of the Ural region.
+Due to the lack of school in the village, he began to study almost as a teenager and at the age of 20 he graduated from Junior high school in Chilik district center.
+In 1929 he arrived at Kyzyl-Orda city and in spite of lower secondary education, passed the entrance examination and entered the Institute of education.
+After graduation, in 1932 he entered at the faculty of natural geography of the Abay Kazakh pedagogical Institute in Alma-Ata city and in 1935 he was sent as a teacher to Balkhashstroy.
+After coming back to Alma-ata city he started to work at the Kazakh Branch of the USSR Academy of Sciences, the younger scientific employee of the Botanical Garden.
+Lukban Klyshev was held a large practical course on the physiology and biochemistry of plants in the University and get familiar with the general methods of research, for being able to work in the field of chemistry of plants, without departing from the main activity.

-In 1938 by order of the Chimkent chemical pharmaceutical plant and the task Kazakh branch of the Academy of Sciences of the chosen object of their research, Anabasis leafless, which is a valuable raw material plant unique in the world anabasine production.
-In the same year, gathered a large experimental material, Klyshev L.K. enrolled in graduate school at the Department of physiology and biochemistry of KazGU by S.M.
-Kirov.
+By order of the Chimkent chemical pharmaceutical plant and the assignment of the Kazakh branch of the Academy of Science, in 1938 he had chosen the object of his research anabasis leafless, which is a valuable raw material plant unique in the world anabasine production.
+In the same year, Lukban Klyshev gathered a large experimental material and entered at postgraduate study at the Department of physiology and biochemistry of S.M.
+Kirov Kazakh State University.
 His supervisor was a famous scientist, Professor S.O.
 Grebinsky.

-In 1945 Lucban Klyshev on the Academic Council of KazGU by S.M.
-Kirov successfully defended his thesis “Biochemical studies of alkaloid saltwort (Anabasis-insigek)”.
-This work in 1947 with minor reductions was published in the Proceedings of the Institute of botany.
-It was the first time that biochemical characteristics of Anabasis were given, the regularity between the accumulation of alkaloids and other plastic substances and edaphic conditions was shown, and the prospects for further research in this direction were proved.
+In 1945 Lucban Klyshev successfully defended his thesis “Biochemical studies of alkaloid saltwort (Anabasis-insigek)” at the Academic Council of S.M.
+Kirov Kazakh State University.
+This thesis was published in the Proceedings of the Institute of Botany with minor reductions in 1947.
+It was the first time that biochemical characteristics of anabasis were given, the regularity between the accumulation of alkaloids and other plastic substances and edaphic conditions was shown, and the prospects for further research in this direction were proved.

-In 1952 Klyshev L.K. with his lab in the chemistry of plants was transferred to the Botanical garden, which he headed as Director, and there continued his work under the Anabasis leafless.
-This work, formed in the form of a report on the natural reserves of Anabasis throughout Kazakhstan and on ways of their rational use, was presented to the Council of Ministers of the Kazakh SSR and the USSR Lecrastrest in 1955.
+In 1952 Lukban Klyshev with his laboratory of plants’ chemistry were transferred to the Botanical garden, which he headed as a Director, and there continued his work on the anabasis leafless.
+This work, formed in the form of a report on the natural reserves of anabasis throughout Kazakhstan and on ways of their rational use, was presented to the Council of Ministers of the Kazakh SSR and the USSR Lecrastrest in 1955.

-In 1958 Klyshev L.K. was elected a corresponding member of the Academy of Sciences of the Kazakh SSR.
-In 1960 he was awarded the title of Professor in 1974 – the title “Honored worker of science of the Kazakh SSR”.
+In 1958 Lukban Klyshev was elected a corresponding member of the Academy of Sciences of the Kazakh SSR.
+He was awarded the title of Professor in 1960 and the title “Honored worker of science of the Kazakh SSR” in 1974.

-Klyshev L.K. is the author of 250 scientific works, including 5 monographs and several patents.
+Klyshev Lukban Klyshevich is the author of 250 scientific works, including 5 monographs and several patents.

-Scientific, scientific, pedagogical and social activities of Lukban Klyshevich Klyshev, his services in the development of biochemistry and training of scientific personnel were awarded the order of “Badge of Honor”, “Friendship of peoples”, medals and Diplomas of the Supreme Council of the Kazakh SSR and the Presidium of the Kazakh SSR.
+Scientific, scientific-pedagogical and social activities of Lukban Klyshev, his merits in development of biochemistry and the training of scientific personnel were awarded the order of “Badge of Honor”, “Friendship of peoples”, medals and Diplomas of the Supreme Council of the Kazakh SSR and the Presidium of the Kazakh SSR.